madphysicist/imprint/doc/tutorials/additional_topics_1.rst

 figures that can be referenced as "Figure 1.3-1", rather than being treated as a table or equation.

-Our sample template creates such a :ref:`xml-spec-tags-table` to talk about
+Our sample template creates such a :ref:`xml-spec-tags-table` to describe
 Tic-Tac-Toe:

 .. literalinclude:: /demos/Games/templates/Games.xml